ArshSiddiqui/ArshSiddiquiWriting/content.en/others/my_listens.md

 ---

 # My Listens
+This will update every two hours as the music itself that I listen to changes.
+The data comes from the Spotify API, and was encorporated with `Spotipy`.
 &nbsp;

 ## Short Term Listens
 These are the songs I have been listening to the most in the past four weeks.